cwchan0212/self-user-file/README.md

 ```

-Add "start:": nodemon sever.js in the "script" of package.json. nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+4. Add "start": "nodemon server.js" in the "scripts" of package.json. **nodemon** is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ```
   "scripts": {